abunchofnerds-25/ccollections/README.md

 **Open-addressing** is selected when both the key and the value are integral types no wider than eight bytes.
 It uses compact 17-byte slots (8-byte key, 8-byte value, 1-byte metadata), Fibonacci hashing for integers, and linear probing.
 Load factor thresholds are 0.70 (grow) and 0.25 (shrink), with a 2x scale factor.
 There are zero per-entry heap allocations, and cache locality is quite good.

 **Separate chaining** is selected for all other type combinations.
-It uses a linked-list per bucket, XXHash64 for content-based hashing, Small String Optimisation (23-byte inline buffer for short strings), and a doubly-linked list that preserves insertion order.
-The minimum bucket count is 64 (always a power of two), and the scale factor is 4x.
+It uses a linked-list per bucket, XXHash64 for content-based hashing, Small String Optimisation (23-byte inline buffer for short strings), and a doubly-linked list that preserves reverse insertion order.
+The minimum bucket count is 16 (always a power of two), and the scale factor is 4x.

 The selection happens transparently; the same macro interface is used in both cases.